 Making a Complaint

-West Country Bylines is published by March for Change Campaign Ltd and is regulated by IMPRESS.
+West Country Bylines is published by Bylines Networks Limited and is regulated by IMPRESS.
 Our complaints process can be accessed by clicking on the button below:

 We are independent – both from government control and from the influence of corporate interests.
 Our political stance is progressive and internationalist.
 Our objective is to be part of the debate at a regional and national level.